On Board - DAN AIR REMEMBERED

 A Boeing 727 in 1979.

 The Boeing 737s that Dan-Air purchased were, as one would expect, second hand! - They arrived in time for the 1980 season.
-It was chartered for the season by Thomas Cook.
-The 737 entered service earlier than expected as Guinness PEat who Dan-Air leased aircraft from had extra capacity for a wet lease operating scheduled services for Nigeria Airways in the winter months.
+The first machine was chartered for the season by Thomas Cook.
+The 737 entered service earlier than expected, as Guinness Peat, who Dan-Air leased aircraft from, had extra capacity for a wet lease operating scheduled services for Nigeria Airways in the winter months.
 Guinness Peat had a subsidiary company called Air Tara and they did not have sufficient capacity.
 Dan-Air seized upon this and the jet was sent to Nigeria.
-The second aircraft came from Transavie in the Netherlands.
-1980 also saw a new corporate identity for the airline with each aircraft undergoing a transformation on the outside as a new livery was applied.
-Inside wasn't to left ignored either.
-The cost was estimated at £1 million for a Boeing 727 and Dan-Air had ten in their fleet.
-The makeover would see new lighting, bulkheads, carpets, seats, galleys and toilets.
-The seats would be sand coloured and blue.
+The second aircraft came from Transavia in the Netherlands.
+The two 737s would join the charter fleet alongside the seven Boeing 727 100, and the first of the three Boeing 727 200 series on order.
+To coincide with the new types being introduced, Dan-Air launched a new corporate identity.
+Each aircraft underwent a transformation as regular maintenance was carried out.
+A striking new livery was applied and the interiors were completely renovated.
+This would necessitate new carpets, seating, overhead luggage bins, lighting, toilets, customer service units, galleys and bulkheads.
+The cost was estimated at £1 million for a Boeing 727 and Dan-Air had now ten in their fleet.
+The new seats would be gold and blue coloured.
 To reflect the sand, sea and blue skies.
-The colours would be broken up throughout the cabin to promote a wide bodied look.
+The colours would be broken up throughout the cabin to promote, what described as 'a wide bodied look'.

 Above: The corporate makeover revealed in 1980

-The eighties saw a period of growth for Dan-Air which was outlined in an interview with Flight International it was stated that the airline was considering new aircraft including the Boeing 757.
-It did not forsee a time when it would enter the long range market in the future.
+The eighties saw a period of growth for Dan-Air which was outlined in an interview with Flight International.
+It was stated that the airline was considering new aircraft, including the Boeing 757.
+It did not foresee a time when it would enter the long range market again, in the future.
 The new aircraft would not be larger than a 200 seat type.
 In 1983 Dan-Air became the World's launch customer of the British Aerospace (BAe) 146.
-The BAe146 was marketed as the 'whisper jet' Over the years Dan-Air flew three varients of this popular high wing four jet aircraft.
-It was used extensively on the scheduled network and became the only jet that could land at Berne.
-A second cabin refit came in 1989 along with the introduction of a new class of cabin.Other airlines in the UK had already introduced the 757 in 1983.
-New systems allowed twin engined aircraft to cross the Atlantic.
-Dan-Air did not try to compete on this platform.
-It was not until 1986 that Dan-Air took delivery of a wide bodied aircraft.
+The BAe146 was marketed as the 'whisper jet' Over the years Dan-Air flew three variants of this popular high winged four jet aircraft.
+The 146 was used extensively on the scheduled network and became the only jet that could land at Berne.

 Above: L-R The new look cabins for the 1980s - Far right tha Airbus.